Person—need for assistance with activities in a life area, disability code N

 Where a life area includes a range of examples, (e.g. domestic life includes cooking, cleaning and shopping), if a person requires assistance in any of the areas then the highest level of assistance should be recorded.

-Where need for assistance varies markedly over time (e.g. episodic psychiatric conditions) record the average level of assistance needed.
+Where support needs vary markedly over time (e.g. episodic psychiatric disability), record the level of support needed during the reference week.

 Interpreters for language are considered to provide personal assistance, and are not considered aids and/or equipment.